stfc/alc_eqcm/cmake_building.md

 username@wherever:/home/username/codes/alc_eqcm$ cd build-gnu-debug
 username@wherever:/home/username/codes/alc_eqcm/build-gnu-debug$ FC=gfortran cmake ../ -DCMAKE_BUILD_TYPE=Debug
 ```
 For the successful execution of the last step, the user must ensure to have access to the minimum version of the required softwares, as per specification above.
-In case the user opts to utilise the Inter compiler, *FC=ifx* must be set instead.
+In case the user opts to utilise the Inter compiler, *FC=ifort* (or *FC=ifx*) must be set instead.
 If successful, the user will identify the following filing structure:

 ***bin*** &nbsp; CMakeCache.txt &nbsp; ***CMakeFiles &nbsp;*** cmake_install.cmake &nbsp; Makefile &nbsp; ***modules***